🔥 30% Off! →

 • Choose the silicone ring that best suits you.
 Apply a water-based lubricant to the silicone ring before use.
 You can also apply lubricant to your penis shaft and base of your penis.

-• Slide the appropriate silicone ring on to the vacuum chamber.
+• Slide the appropriate silicone ring onto the vacuum chamber.
 Make sure it fits well.
 If it’s loose or on halfway it may not create the appropriate seal.
 Don’t worry that the opening looks too small.
-It will significantly expand to create an air tight seal around your shaft.
+It will significantly expand to create an airtight seal around your shaft.
 It should feel snug but not painful.

 • Insert your penis into the tube.